 When planning a trip to Italy, be mindful of which regions that the places you want to visit are located so that you can follow a logical route.
 To minimise transit time, you can consider focusing your itinerary on just the Northern part of the country, or just the Southern part.

 Several budget airlines offer direct flights to Italy, and flights are often available for less than 20 euros in each direction, particularly if you are planning a trip to Italy during the shoulder season.

-Rome, Milan, Naples, and Venice offer the main international airports, though you can also find connecting flights to other smaller Italian airports.
+Rome, Milan, Naples, and Venice are home to Italy’s main international airports.
+You can also find connecting flights to other smaller Italian airports.
 For example, Bari and Brindisi for Puglia, Bologna for Emilia Romagna, and Pisa for Florence and Tuscany.

 Major Italian cities often boast two airports – one for flights from large international airlines and another for budget European carriers such as Ryanair and Wizz.
 The latter is often further out of the city.
 (For example, Milan Bergamo vs. Milan Malpensa and Rome Ciampino vs. Rome Fiumicino).

 All of the Italian airports offer excellent transfer links to their closest towns/cities.
 There is no need to worry about organising an expensive airport transfer as you can easily find airport buses that run to the centre on a frequent schedule, typically for only 5-6 euros.